SNITHISH14/youtube-data-set-Analysis-Application/README.md

 # youtube-data-set-Analysis-Application
 This dataset is take in Kaggle
+About this file
+ Overview of the YouTube 2025 Dataset

+This futuristic dataset offers a detailed look at 5,000 YouTube channels, designed to reflect how content creation might evolve by the year 2025.
+It explores not only the traditional metrics like subscriber count and video stats but also dives deep into cutting-edge trends such as AI-generated content, neural interface compatibility, and metaverse integration.

 This project is a simple data analysis application using a machine learning model to analyze a YouTube dataset.